ThinkR-open/fusen/README.md

 As I said earlier, this is all about using the correct split and name for your chunks.

--   Follow the `"dev/dev_history.Rmd"` template to write your documentation and build your functions and test your examples.
+-   Follow the `"dev/flat_template.Rmd"` template to write your documentation and build your functions and test your examples.
     -   Chunk named `function` gets the code of a function
     -   Chunk named `example` gets the code for examples of using the function.
 This will be used for function `@examples` and will be kept for the vignette.
-        -   As chunk names should be unique in the future vignette, you can add numbers like `example-1`, `example-2`, …
+        -   As chunk names should be unique in the future vignette, you can add function names like `example-myfunction`, `example-myotherfunction`, …
     -   Chunk named `tests` gets the code for unit testing
     -   Chunk named `development` gets the code for development purposes, usually only used once like {usethis} functions
--   Inflate the template to transform it as a package with functions, unit tests and the current Rmd transformed as a vignette.
+-   **Inflate** the flat Rmd template to transform it as a package with functions, unit tests and the current Rmd transformed as a vignette.
     And check.

-*Note that the `"dev_history.Rmd"` template is indeed a working example.*
+*Note that the `"flat*.Rmd"` files created with templates `full` and `teaching` are indeed working examples that can directly be inflated.*

 > You can also have a look at
 > [{squirrels.fusen}](https://github.com/statnmap/squirrels.fusen) that